CoverProof

 You can delegate execution, not accountability.
 As CEO, the board-level obligation is yours.
 Your compliance team can run the gap analysis and manage the declaration cycle, but you must formally acknowledge the results and ensure the evidence pack is generated and retained.

-What is the worst-case outcome if we miss the deadline?
+What is the worst-case outcome if we have no Section 250 record?

 Under Section 250, a senior manager's criminal offence is attributed to the organisation itself — the firm is treated as having committed that offence and, on conviction, is liable to that offence's own penalty (for offences tried on indictment, an unlimited fine; Section 250 does not itself set the penalty).
 The individual remains liable for the underlying offence they committed.
 The FCA may also launch a parallel enforcement investigation.
 Section 250 provides no adequate-procedures defence; your practical protection is a documented, contemporaneous record of the reasonable steps you took.